ToxicFrog/doom-mods/gzap/doc/faq.md

 this to a lower level and/or require the completion of specific levels in the YAML.

+### How do item groups work in the YAML?

+YAML item/location groups are based on [item categories](./glossary.md#item-categories).
+So, for example, the `big` group contains all `big health`, `big armor`, etc.
+Categories can be combined, so the following yaml would prefer to place progression items in secret weapon spots, and avoid placing progression in secret health spots:

+    exclude_locations: ['health-secret']
+    priority_locations: ['secret-weapon']

+Note that, due to technical limitations, the categories *must be in alphabetical order* when combined in this way; `health-secret` will work but `secret-health` will not.

 ### Can I bind hotkeys for inventory items?

 Inventory items can be dispensed using the `ap-use-item:<item-name>` netevent,